ssaring/sportstracker/sportstracker/docs/README.txt

 activities.
 It is not bound to a specific kind of sport, the user can create categories for all sport types such as cycling, running, swimming or tennis.

-The main advantage is a good overview of your exercises and you can easily create diagrams and statistics for specific date ranges and sport types.
+The main advantage is a good overview of your exercises, you can easily create diagrams and statistics for specific date ranges and sport types.
 In the calendar you can also track your body weight or create note entries, e.g. the training plan or upcoming sport events.

 All the application data is stored in XML files.
-So it should be easy to access it with other tools or to write importers and exporters for other applications.
+So it is very easy to access them with other tools or to write importers and exporters for other applications.

-If you own a heartrate monitor with a computer interface you can display the recorded exercise files and evaluate the diagrams with the integrated ExerciseViewer application.
+If you are using a heartrate monitor with a computer interface you can display the recorded exercise files and evaluate the diagrams with the integrated ExerciseViewer application.
 You can organize them by attaching the recorded files to the exercise